“Agentic SEO” is becoming one of those terms everyone uses and few pages define well.

 The practitioner-language around agentic SEO is noisy, but it surfaces real operator concerns.

-The research pack behind this article found three recurring patterns:
+Our research for this article surfaced three recurring patterns:

 • operators increasingly expect SEO agents to connect to live systems like Search Console, keyword tools, sitemaps, metadata audits, and implementation workflows, not just write drafts